The Role of Catterall Parish Council

-Catterall Playing Field is a well used recreational ground owned and maintained by the Parish Council.
-The Field offers two football pitches, a Multi Use Games Area, Youth Shelter and skateramp.
-Catterall Village Hall is also situated on the Field together with a large car park, giving vehicular access to the facilities.
-The Play Area is provided and maintained by Wyre Borough Council.
+The Queen Elizabeth II Playing Field is a well used recreational ground owned and maintained by the Parish Council.
+The Field offers a full sized regulation football league pitch, a Multi Use Games Area and Youth Shelter.
+Catterall Village Hall is also situated on the field together with a large car park, giving vehicular access to the facilities.
+The Play Area is provided and maintained by Wyre Council.

 The Parish's Memorial Garden situated at the junction of Cock Robin Lane and Garstang Road is looked after by the Parish Council.
 It was part of a number of donations by Cllr.
 David Sharples when he was Mayor of Wyre.
-The Parish Council also work in partnership with St Helen’s Parish Church to organise the annual service of remembrance, held at 2.00pm. on the afternoon of Remembrance Sunday with an invitation to ALL residents.
+The Parish Council also work in partnership with St Helen’s Parish Church to organise the annual service of remembrance, held here at 2.00pm. on the afternoon of Remembrance Sunday with an invitation to ALL residents.

 The Christmas Tree at the side of the Memorial Garden is erected each year by the Parish Council.
 The lighting up ceremony is held on Advent Sunday at 5.00pm when carols are sung by pupils from Kirkland and Catterall St. Helen's Primary School.
 This is followed by a walk to light the Christmas Tree in Churchtown.